arnau-sala/pass-side/README.md

 - Theme switching (dark/light): work in progress, may not apply correctly yet.
 - Disabling sound effects: work in progress, may not take effect in all cases.

+Notes:
+- A global debug silencer is enabled in production (console logs hidden).
+- Text and images are non-selectable to improve UX.

 ## 🛠️ Technical Details

 ### Built With